 Receive a final value fee credit

-The cancellation must be complete for you to receive a final value fee credit.
+The cancellation must be complete in order for you to receive a final value fee credit.
 To receive a final value fee credit, the cancellation request is complete when:

-The buyer's PayPal account is refunded, if the buyer paid with PayPal.
+The buyer's PayPal account is refunded in full, if the buyer paid with PayPal.

-The buyer confirms they received their refund, if the buyer paid with a method other than PayPal.
+The buyer confirms they received their refund, if they paid with a method other than PayPal.

 When the cancellation is complete, we credit the final value fee to your account 7 to 10 days after the cancellation request is complete.
 Learn more about requesting a final value fee credit.

-If you haven't shipped the item, you can cancel the transaction up to 30 days after the buyer has completed the sale.
+If you haven't shipped the item, you can cancel the transaction up to 30 days after the buyer has paid for the item.

-A buyer can ask to cancel a transaction within 1 hour of purchasing the item, even if they've already paid for it.
+A buyer can ask to cancel a transaction within 1 hour of purchasing the item, even if they already paid for it.